ShaneCurcuru/mutualaidarlington.org/pods.md

 # What Are Local Volunteer Pods?

 _As things get harder, we show up for our neighbors._ As a neighborhood point person, you’d take on the responsibility of reaching out to your neighbors in a nearby pod, checking in on what needs are arising on your block, coordinating a neighborhood group chat or phone tree, and staying in touch with the point people from other neighborhoods for resource pooling.
-We are trying to build a network of many neighborhood pods across town.
+We are build a network of volunteer neighborhood pods across town.

-Local volunteering is sometimes complicated when you don't know the people you're working with.  **Pods** are hyper-local volunteer groups that can say #WeGotOurBlock!

 **Pod Volunteering Resources**